erpnext/foundation/foundation/www/docs/user/manual/en/healthcare/index.md

 ### User Manual

-A clinic needs lots more than Healthcare module to operate efficiently.
-ERPNext has all of it available built-in.
+A Healthcare facility needs lots more than Healthcare module to operate efficiently.
+ERPNext has all of it available, built-in.

 - You track your books of accounts using [Accounts module](/docs/user/manual/en/accounts.html).
 - Manage payroll, leaves and claims of your support staff in the [HR module](/docs/user/manual/en/human-resources.html).
-- Organize your [purchases](/docs/user/manual/en/buying.html) and place an approval system.
+- Organize your [Purchases](/docs/user/manual/en/buying.html) and place an approval system.
+- Track and manage your Pharmacy and other supplies' [Stock](/docs/user/manual/en/stock.html) effectively.

-Here is the stepwise guide on each functionality of ERPNext Healthcare module.
+Following are detailed guides on each functionality of the ERPNext Healthcare module.

 {index}